Overcome Your Back Injury and Start Deadlifting Again

 What Happens if the Back Injury Comes Back?

-There can be a few things that can trip you up with along the way.
+There can be a few things that may trip you up along the way.
 The most common roadblock is a back injury flaring up.
-If this happens, do some light cardio activity, gentle stretching, and continue to exercise – just use different muscles.
-Slowly build back up to where you were.
-A flare up can feel like the end of the world, but it is a normal part of the process.
+If this happens, do some light cardio activity (Zone 2 is ideal), gentle stretching, and continue to workout – just keep discomfort to mild or less.

 Back Injury Tips